How do I set a budget for my video?

 As discussed earlier, two cameras will often give the video production a better look.
 However, two cameras are more expensive than one and add to the editing time.

-Here is a checklist to consider when sizing up your budget needs
+Here is a checklist to consider when setting up a budget for a professional video production:

 - Do I need a studio?